DominikN/docs_new/docs/manuals/panther.md

 For more useful information in the field of mechanics, please see the document [Overall dimensions](https://files.husarion.com/panther/external_dimentions.pdf "Overall dimensions") and chapter [CAD models](https://husarion.com/manuals/panther/#cad-models).

 > **Note** The presence of railings has no effect on the water and dust resistance of the robot.

+### Bumpers and signal lights ###

+The robot's bumbers are made of a profile with the same cross-section as the railings.
+They are 0.5 meters wide and, in addition to buffer shock and reducing potential damage when the robot collides with an obstacle at high speed, additional sensors can be mounted on them.
+By default, the signaling lighting is mounted on each bumper in the form of an aluminum profiles with 46 programmable RGB LEDs.

+These lights may be widely used - to indicate the status of the robot, the direction of movement or the intention to change direction, warn about low battery or other detected errors, signal the status of the charging process or even for illuminate the area in front of the robot.
+More details regarding lights and their control is available in [ROS API](#ros-api) section.

 ### Access to the interior ###